klausfravejle/Menu_RPI_CAR/README.md

 You need to install the following modules. opencv 2 (cv2) pillow (PIL)
-Comment this line out, because of windows programming

 import GPIO_TEST as GPIO - Comment out this on Raspberry